milliechapman/academic-kickstart/content/publications.md

 ## In prep/In review

-_Some of what I'm actively working on!
+_Some of what I'm more actively working on!
 Full drafts of first author papers listed here as in-prep or in-review are available upon request_

 1.  __Chapman__, Goldstein, Schell, Boettiger, & et al. (2023).
 Social and political dimensions of biodiversity monitoring (in prep).